This tutorial shows you how to backup

 your filesystem, therefore when called from dar_manager, dar must get the

 -B my_base.dmd -o -R /

 All that follows -o is passed to dar as-is.
 You can see the options

 passed to dar when listing the database contents (-l option).

-and now you just have removed an important file by error.
+and you now just have removed an important file by mistake.

 -B my_base.dmd -r home/denis/my/precious/file